MushKh/PiHole-kids-internet-time-limiter/Readme.txt

 	Go to Settings->DHCP page and set "Enable DHCP" tickbox.
 Also do not forget to disable DHCP server functionality in 	your Modem/Router to avoid collisions.

 8. Do not forget to change default Pi-Hole password from "Raspberry" to something else.
 Some kids are smarter that we think.

+9. Configure Rpi to start InternetLimiter.py script at start-up.
+This can be don by several methods.
+This one is also working well. in putty or any other command line interface for Rpi run sudo nano /etc/rc.local add this line at the end of file python3 /home/pi/LimiterProj/InternetLimiter.py & Then Ctl+O, Ctr+X

+PS.
+Script written such a way that it will restart itself at 12PM.
+This will reset current time limit calculation.
+All changes to times i.e. Start times and Stop times are written in Log files.
+Log files can be reviewed by clicking "List Logs" on Pi-Hole Dashboard.